Legobot/Legobot/README.md

 5. [Copyright](#copyright)

 ## Introduction
-Legobot is an API around IRC to make interactive bots easy to build.
+Legobot is a platform which makes interactive IRC bots easy to build.
 The bot provides connectivity and the ability to listen and respond to users.
+The bot provides user functions a usable "message" object when needed, eliminating the need to parse raw IRC strings.

-## Installtion
+## Installation
 Just run `pip install Legobot`.
 You can also install and run this as a non-privileged user by using `pip install --user Legobot` instead (recommended).

 ## Usage
 Legobot is intended to be simple in usage, flexible, and allow the user to drive all functionality.
 Therefore it is a given that it doesn't do much on its own outside of managing the IRC connection and watching conversations.
 Any triggers and responses are yours to build.

 Legobot's primary functionality centers around a few methods: